FROM THE LEARNING CENTER

 How can you continue to make bill payments and stay financially healthy if you’re too injured or ill to work?
 Disability insurance pays out a percentage of your income for a period of time, reducing your financial stress while you focus on healing.

 Business Insurance Must-Haves

 In an increasingly digital age, there are more threats to businesses than ever before.
-Even if your freelancing gig is location-independent and safe from classic threats like fires and robberies, one wrong tweet can be the catalyst to a costly legal battle that leaves you bankrupt.
+Even if your freelancing gig is location-independent and safe from classic threats like fires and robberies, one wrong tweet can be the catalyst to a costly legal battle.
 Yikes!

 Issues of liability and property loss or damage can ruin not only your business, but threaten your family’s financial well being.
 Insuring your business from threats and dangers helps protect your financial welfare.